 One thing that stuck out for Heather Darby, a farmer and professor at UVM Extension, was the way farmers used their mobile phones.
 “What dawned on me was that farmers have trouble using their computers, but they all know how to use their phone,” she said.
 So she developed an application, called GoCrop, to help farmers with their nutrient management systems.
 Other mobile applications, from apps that track field boundaries to apps that allow farmers to keep in touch with each other, show how farmers can use new technology to their advantage.

 These examples demonstrate that there are a number of ways that farmers can continue to use existing technology for their own benefit, but we’re also interested in finding new ways to merge technology, agriculture, and forestry, which is why we’re sponsoring a Food Systems Hackathon, in conjunction with the NOFA Winter Conference on February 15.
 This is our opportunity to bridge what many consider disparate worlds.
 By having “techies” work with and for farmers, we can demonstrate, in real terms, how these two groups can come together and help each other.
-In fact, we're looking for your input.
-Let us know your thoughts to help shape the event.
+In fact, we’re looking for your input.
 We’re very much looking forward to participating!